Installing Your Module

 Plug Output A in to the Clock/Sync Input on the module you wish to synchronize with ML:2.
 Plug Output B in to the Reset Input, if your module has one.

 When you press the Play button on ML:2 it will start generating a clock signal on Output A. Output B will create a trigger at the start of each loop.
-The four buttons will cycle from top to bottom showing you the phase, or position, of your loop.
+The lights in the four buttons will cycle from top to bottom showing you the phase, or position, of your loop.

 You may have to change the settings of Output A and B to match the module you wish to synchronize.
 Click here to learn more about the Output Settings.